pytroll/satpy/doc/source/reading.rst

     How to read cloud products from NWCSAF software. (separate document?)

-Satpy supports reading and loading data from many input file formats and schemes.
-The :class:`~satpy.scene.Scene` object provides a simple interface around all the complexity of these various formats through its ``load`` method.
+Satpy supports reading and loading data from many input file formats and schemes through the concept of *readers*.
+Each reader supports a specific type of input data.
+The :class:`~satpy.scene.Scene` object provides a simple interface around all the complexity of these various formats through its ``load``method.
 The following sections describe the different way data can be loaded, requested, or added to a Scene object.

 Available Readers
 =================